hankpillow/ftp-tools/README.md

 This is just a bunch os bash script to help doing ftp via command line.

-It's pretty much simple, basically it needs a ftp.config file in the same path as you call any of these script.
+It's pretty much simple, basically it needs a ftp.config file in the same path as you call any script.

 test-config
 -----------